J-Siu/h2ghost/README.md

 `url` - This should have the same value the `'url'` in Ghost's config.

 `server` - Same format as in Ghost's config.js.

+`socketDelay` - If backend Ghost use unix socket, delay frontend start in second.
+Default 20sec.

 >If h2ghost and Ghost are running in the same server, this should be the same as `server` in Ghost's config.